graphical OpenPGP signing assistant

 - email each signature separately, only to the associated email address

-gcaff is inspried by caff, a command-line signing assistant.
-Apart from caff being a CLI program and gcaff having a GUI, there are some important differences:
+gcaff is heavily influenced by caff.
+Apart from caff being a command line program and gcaff having a GUI, there are a few important differences from caff:

 - gcaff has no pinentry mechanism; users must have a working gpg-agent to use gcaff.

-gcaff signs keys using the SHA256 digest.
-Future work could allow users to choose a different digest for signing.
-Patches are welcome!
+gcaff currently signs keys using the SHA256 digest.
+Future work may allow users to choose a digest based on the capabilities of their GnuPG implementation.

-Secret keys are never exported from the GnuPG home directory, however, the corresponding public keys are exported to a temporary GnuPG keyring during the signing process.
+Under no circumstances are any secret keys exported from the user’s GnuPG home directory.
+The corresponding public keys are exported to a temporary GnuPG keyring during the signing process.

 No keys in the user’s GnuPG home directory are modified during the signing process.
 Once signing is complete, all the signatures are written to a file whose location is reported.
-The user may (manually) import keys from this file into her regular keyring.
-A future version could offer to perform this step for the user.
-Contributions are welcome.
+The user may import keys from this file into her regular keyring.
+A future version may offer to perform this step for the user.

 - GnuPG and gpg-agent

 Install Python 2.7 and PyGTK in the normal way for your operating system.
 Note that on many systems PyGTK cannot be installed with pip.

 To install dependencies on a Debian or Ubuntu system (or other systems using APT):